Sezerims/CV/README.md

 # CV
 My first website remade with the use of CSS.
-Acts as my actual CV now.
+Not up-to-date with my CV.